The bullet points immediately below provide links to 3 particularly important sections of this profile that are situated on their own separate pages:

 In a February 2016 interview with Fox News, the co-founder of BLM’s Seattle chapter, Marissa Jenae Johnson, described the phrase “All lives matter” as a “new racial slur.”
 “White Americans have created the conditions that require a phrase like ‘Black Likes Matter,’” she said.
 “Do you know how horrific it is to grow up as a child in a world that so hates you?
 While you’re literally being gunned down in the street, while you’re being rounded up and mass incarcerated and forced into prison slavery.”
 “Black Lives Matter is not a strong enough statement for me,” she added.

 On July 7, 2016, BLM activists held anti-police-brutality rallies in numerous cities across the United States, to protest the recent shootings of two African American men by white police officers in Minnesota and Louisiana.
 At a rally in Dallas, Texas, demonstrators shouted “Enough is enough!” while they held signs bearing slogans like: “If all lives matter, why are black ones taken so easily?”
 Then, suddenly, at just before 9 pm, a gunman opened fire on the law-enforcement officers who were on duty at that rally (in Dallas).
-Four policemen and one transit officer were killed, and six additional police were wounded.
-The perpetrator, Micah Xavier Johnson, subsequently told a hostage negotiator that he had acted alone, was angry about the recent police shootings of two black men, and was determined to kill white people — “especially white officers.”
+Four policemen and one transit officer were killed, and seven additional police were wounded.
+The perpetrator, Micah Xavier Johnson, subsequently told a hostage negotiator that he had acted alone, was angry about the recent police shootings of two black men, and was determined to kill white people — especially white police officers.

 On July 9, 2016, activists participating in a BLM protest in Phoenix threw rocks at police officers and threatened to kill them.